Clove: benefits, dosage, contraindications

 CYTOCHROME P450 2D6: weak interaction

-In vitro, cloves have been found to strongly inhibit CYP2D6-mediated metabolism, but clinical relevance has not yet been established.
-Example: Codeine, which is metabolized into morphine, dextromethorphan, as well as antidepressants, neuroleptics, beta-blockers.
+In vitro studies have found that cloves strongly inhibit CYP2D6-mediated metabolism, but the clinical relevance has not yet been established.
+Example: codeine, which is metabolized to morphine; dextromethorphan; as well as antidepressants, antipsychotics, and beta-blockers.

 Cytochrome P450 3A4: weak interaction

-In vitro, cloves have been found to strongly inhibit CYP3A4-mediated metabolism, but the clinical relevance has not yet been established.
-Example: cardiovascular drugs; anti-arrhythmics, lidocaine, amiodarone; statins: simvastatin, atorvastatin; calcium inhibitors: nifedipine, nitrendipine, nimodipine, amlodipine, felodipine, verapamil, diltiazem...
+In vitro studies have found that cloves strongly inhibit CYP3A4-mediated metabolism, but the clinical relevance has not yet been established.
+Example: cardiovascular medications; antiarrhythmics, lidocaine, amiodarone; statins: simvastatin, atorvastatin; calcium channel blockers: nifedipine, nitrendipine, nimodipine, amlodipine, felodipine, verapamil, diltiazem...

 Ibuprofen: weak interaction